 In 2008 the government made a deal with Ghaddafi to rebuild this hotel, however the project, as many other Libyan development projects, never came to conclusion thanks to the war that Europe and America made to overthrow Ghaddafi.

 The building of the National Museum his himself a display of Krio traditional architecture, inside we discover a large collection of ancient masks and ritual objects and a photographic show about the civil war which took place between 1989 and 2003.
 Old colonial buildings, stone Krio churches will be also part of this intriguing town visit.

 UNIQUE DEPARTURES: This itinerary is part of West Africa Grand Expedition from Dakar to Cotonou.

 EXPEDITION LEADER: Alberto Nicheli, TransAfrica founder, has been travelling in West Africa since 1975.
 He has led more than a hundred expeditions in West Africa and 64 Sahara expeditions, including solo crossing of the desert, ethnological research on Tuareg and rock art.
 He has organized the logistics of a documentary film for Discovery Channel on the Caravans of the Niger and has assisted in numerous research projects on West Africa with Angela Fisher and Carol Beckwith from National Geographic, as well as in different television programs on West Africa.
 He is an expert in Tribal Art and security in West Africa.

 EXPLORATORY ITINERARY: This itinerary is an expedition; participants must be flexible and ready to enjoy the unique encounters but also some unexpected situations that are also part of the “African Experience”.

-Guinea Bissau: single entry visa require, is possible to have the visa at the arrival in Bissau airport.
-Please prevent us in advance.
+Guinea Bissau: single entry visa required, it is possible to get the visa upon arrival in Bissau airport.
+Please inform us in advance.